parryc/thevoid/templates/leflan/language_k'iche'.md

 1. Aspect
 2. Person (subject) // Person (object)
 3. Root
-4. (Optional) Termination, Politeness marker, or Future marker
+4. (Optional) Termination, Politeness, Future, or Perfective marker

 These will vary based on whether or not verb is intransitive (no object) or transitive (has an object).